abigailswallow/abigail-swallow/content/work/synThread/synThread.md

 Create a dynamic data visualization web-app merging music and textiles, transforming Spotify listening history into personalized fabric patterns.

 ## The Challenge
 synThread is a dynamic data visualization web-app that seamlessly merges the realms of music and textiles.
-Developed as part of a design studio class, the project was a collaborative effort among a team of three, including myself, Gail Alderson and Sophie Leamon.
+Developed as part of the [Master of Design Engineering's](https://mde.harvard.edu/) first-year studio course, the project was a collaborative effort among a team of three, including myself, Gail Alderson and Sophie Leamon.
 Our challenge was to craft an innovative data visualization concept centered around textiles, culminating in the creation of a personalized fabric design generated from a user's Spotify listening history.

 ## Our Process
 ### Music Theory Research